DebugDatta/Keltner-Channel-Indicator/README.md

 ---

-* Daily OHLC data only
+* Works on daily OHLC data
 * Single instrument per run
-* No dividends or corporate actions
+* No dividend or corporate action adjustments
-* Research use, not live trading
+* For educational and research use only

 ---